Gaines County, TX - Oil & Gas Discussion archives

 The whole subsurface “state of affairs” with any prospective formation is ultra complicated.
 Especially in an area like the Permian Basin with all its complexities and intricacies.

-Issues that impact “shale plays” (and technically these are not shales - but I won’t go into that here) are thermal maturity, clay content (brittleness or lack there of), organic types (oil vs gas kerogen) and overall thickness of target intervals versus frac barriers and/or wet intervals.
+Issues that impact “shale plays” (and technically these are not shales - but I won’t go into that here) are thermal maturity, clay content (brittleness or lack thereof), organic types (oil vs gas kerogen) and overall thickness of target intervals versus frac barriers and/or wet intervals.
 Then you tie in operator related issues such as picking the right landing zone, staying in that zone along the lateral length, getting a good cement job on casing in the lateral and then performing an effective frac along the entire lateral.
 And then drilling out those frac plugs and doing a good job producing the well over time.

-The San Andres trend / existence is tied to the original deposition of that formation and subsequent O&G migration and charged of traps in that trend.
+The San Andres trend / existence is tied to the original deposition of that formation and subsequent O&G migration and charge of traps in that trend.
 This is a true conventional play that has been tapped since the early days of Permian Basin production.
 Today operators are trying to suck out more O&G from the San Andres via horizontal drilling and stimulation as well as chasing the ROZ interval in certain areas.
-There is also a lot of effort in the San Andres tied to secondary and tertiary recovery (using water and /or CO2 to help strip out more O&G).
+There is also a lot of effort in the San Andres tied to secondary and tertiary recovery (using water and/or CO2 to help strip out more O&G).

 As noted earlier, the Permian Basin is a very complicated playground.

 AJ, good article on CO2 and OXY - thanks for posting that.
 The cost per BO for this approach was an interesting number.
-I wonder if that includes SWD and all other operating costs>
+I wonder if that includes SWD and all other operating costs.

-On to the Clearfork Shale item - Diamondback tried chasing that a few years ago in Andrews Co.
+On to the Clearfork Shale item - Diamondback tried chasing that a few years ago in Andrews County.
 Lots of science (core, high tech logs) plus drilled a couple of state of the art laterals.

 Results were less than economic - just not enough oil in place in stimulated intervals to support horizontal drilling.
 But with higher prices, you never know if this play will become viable.